 The Libraries also makes available Evans Digital Texts Evans Digital is a fulltext, online version of all the titles originally published in a microform set, Early American Imprints, Series I. Based on Charles Evans'comprehensive American Bibliography, it will eventually include over 36,000 works.
 Evans Digital will make available, in Adobe Acrobat images, every book, pamphlet, and broadside published in the American colonies or the United States between 1639 and 1800.

-Rare printed materials in other formats (newspapers, maps, broadsides and ephemera) that are held by Special Collections and University Archives are included in the description of Other Printed Collections.
+Rare printed materials in other formats (newspapers, maps, broadsides and ephemera) that are held by Special Collections and University Archives are included in the descriptions of Broadsides and Ephemera, Newspapers, and Maps.
 A description of other rare book collections in the Rutgers University Libraries is also available.